This post contains affiliate links. Read the full disclosure here.

 Instructions

-- Scoop 16 balls of cookie butter on a baking sheet or plate lined with parchment paper.
+- Scoop 16 heaping teaspoons of cookie butter on a baking sheet or plate lined with parchment paper.
 Place in the freezer for 1 hour, or until the cookie butter is frozen.
 When it's ready, leave in the freezer while you make the cookie dough.

 - Preheat oven to 325°F and line 2 baking sheets with parchment paper.